Kaltsoon/sequelize-find-unique/README.md

 const findUniqueUser = makeFindUnique(User);

-// These queries will be handled by a single database query const users = await Promise.all([ findUniqueUser({
+// These queries have the same columns in the where parameter, so they are batched.
+Just one database query is executed const users = await Promise.all([ findUniqueUser({
     where: {